nimabmi/AlgoMastery/README.md

 ![Top150](https://img.shields.io/badge/Top-150_Companies-red)
 ![License](https://img.shields.io/badge/License-MIT-blue)

-Welcome to **AlgoMastery**, a comprehensive collection of algorithm solutions for the **Top 150 LeetCode problems** frequently asked by top companies.
+Welcome to **AlgoMastery**, a comprehensive collection of algorithm solutions for the **Top 150 LeetCode problems** ,  **Groking Algorithms book** frequently asked by top companies.
 This repository showcases my journey in mastering algorithms and data structures by solving, modifying, and optimizing popular coding challenges.

 ## 🎯 Goal
 The primary aim of this repository is to: